iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

 * Click **Submit** to complete the Claimant Vehicles and Occupants dialog.

-## Pedestrians and cyclists
+## Pedestrians and Cyclists

-* If there were pedestrians or cyclists involved in the loss event, click the **+Add Pedestrian or Cyclist** button to open the **Add Pedestrian or Cyclist** dialog.
+* If there were pedestrians or cyclists involved in the loss event, click the **+ ****Add Pedestrian or Cyclist** button to open the **Add Pedestrian or Cyclist** dialog.
 Follow the instructions in the [Add Driver / Add Involved and Non Involved Party / Add Individual / Add Passenger](https://docs.google.com/document/d/1D9Evh0Kghv1T8go24ejTslyhHSOLATKx2wK2DxftdrA/edit#heading=h.xxnfnds39943) topic.

 ### Submit